Coronavirus Pandemic: Business as usual at SMF, officials say

 The ban went into effect at midnight on Friday and is expected to last for 30 days, but “these restrictions will be adjusted subject to conditions on the ground,” said Trump.

-On Saturday morning, the Trump Administration expanded the ban to include the United Kingdom and Ireland, with restrictions set to go into effect Monday at 9 p.m.
+On Saturday morning, the Trump Administration expanded the ban to include the United Kingdom and Ireland, with these restrictions set to go into effect Monday night at 9 p.m.

-For passengers worried about how this outbreak will effect future travel, Dan Landson, representative from Southwest Airlines, said all travel updates customers may need can be found on the airline’s website.
+For passenger worried about how this outbreak will effect future travel, Dan Landson, representative from Southwest Airlines, said all travel updates customers may need can be found on the airlines website.

 “You’ll find information for customers including our everyday no change fee policies and current travel advisories,” said Landson.